-- base pay and non-monetary benefits
+- Base pay and non-monetary benefits

-- short-term performance incentives
+- Short-term performance incentives

-- share-based payments
+- Long-term incentives

-- other remuneration such as superannuation and long service leave
+- Other remuneration such as superannuation, annual leave and long service leave.

 The combination of these comprises the executive's total remuneration.

 Fixed remuneration, consisting of base salary, superannuation and non-monetary benefits is reviewed annually by the Nomination and Remuneration Committee based on individual and business unit performance, the overall performance of the Group and comparable market remuneration.